learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ![Kubernetes API](kubernetes-api.svg)

 > Kubernetes is a fully **resource-centred** system.
-That means, Kubernetes maintains an internal state of resources, and all Kubernetes operations are [**CRUD**](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) operations on these resources.
-You fully control Kubernetes through manipulation of these resources (and Kubernetes figures out what to do based on the current state of resources).
+That means, Kubernetes maintains an internal state of resources, and all Kubernetes operations are [**CRUD operations**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#resource-operations) on these resources.
+You fully control Kubernetes by manipulating these resources (and Kubernetes figures out what to do based on the current state of resources).
 For this reason, the Kubernetes [**API reference**](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/) is organised as a list of resource types with their associated operations.

 Let's consider an example.